devmilon923/mini-commerce/README.md

-This site not proper responsive
+This site fully responsive now for smaller, medium and large device